happytomatoe/udacity-capstone-project/README.md

 # Description
 In this project the goal is to build data warehouse tables that later can be used for EDA.

 # Data Source

-In this project this dataset was used - https://www.kaggle.com/yelp-dataset/yelp-dataset The dataset contains 8,635,403 reviews, 160,585 businesses, 1,162,119 tips by 2,189,457 users.
+In this project this dataset was used - https://www.kaggle.com/yelp-dataset/yelp-dataset.<br>
+The dataset contains 8,635,403 reviews, 160,585 businesses, 1,162,119 tips by 2,189,457 users.<br>
-Aggregated check-ins over time for each of the 138,876 businesses.
+Aggregated check-ins over time for each of the 138,876 businesses. <br>
-It was originally put together for the Yelp Dataset Challenge which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries.
+It was originally put together for the Yelp Dataset Challenge which is a chance for students to conduct research or analysis on Yelp's data and share their discoveries. <br>
 In the most recent dataset you'll find information about businesses across 8 metropolitan areas in the USA and Canada.

 # Architecture